bourbonbourbon/learn-cicd-starter/README.md

 This repo contains the starter code for the "Notely" application for the "Learn CICD" course on [Boot.dev](https://boot.dev).

+## PlanetScale unavailable in country workaround
+1. Create a Cloud SQL instance, name it whatever.
+2. Create a database in that instance called notely-db.
+3. `DATABASE_URL` format will be `USER:PASSWORD@tcp(IP)/DATABASE_NAME`.
+4. Run `migrateup.sh`.
+5. Add `DATABASE_URL` to Github Secrets and Secrets Manager on GCP.

+> Note: Check out [env.md](./env.md) for more information.

 ## Local Development

 Make sure you're on Go version 1.20+.